dyboyce/Learn-to-Web/README.md

 I know nothing about web development.

 But I'm going to learn.
-And fast.

 The goal is to raise my old favorite browser game from the grave.